-DreamBox Learning Math is great for individual practice, homework assignments, and remediation and intervention.
-In the classroom, students can access their individual accounts from a lab or class set of computers, freeing the teacher up to work with a small group while providing the rest of the class with meaningful individualized practice.
+DreamBox Learning Math is excellent for individual practice, homework assignments, and remediation and intervention.
+In the classroom, students can access their accounts from a lab or class set of computers, freeing the teacher up to work with a small group while providing the rest of the class with meaningful individualized practice.
 Students could also use the program to practice at home.
-Using the dashboard, teachers can identify students who have completed an assignment, those who are still in progress, and those who have not started.
+Using the dashboard, teachers can identify students who have completed an assignment, those who are still in progress, and those who haven't started.

 The individualized pace and adaptiveness of the program mean that students are working at their current skill level, even if that level is below or above a student's actual grade level.
 This could be particularly good for students who are below grade level or who are advanced and need a challenge or extension.
-Younger kids (K-2) will need some help navigating the confusing and cluttered interface to get to lessons, so it's best used with a parent, teacher, or mentor supervising.
+Younger kids (K-2) will need some help navigating the confusing and cluttered interface to get to lessons, so it's best used with adult support.

 DreamBox Learning Math is an interactive, adaptive, self-paced program that provides engaging activities for students to learn and practice skills in mathematics.
 It's available for both web-based and iPad platforms, and student progress is tracked across both.
-Teachers and parents create accounts for individual students and then select the child's grade level (kindergarten through eighth grade).
-From there, DreamBox selects a series of lessons and activities for the student to complete.
+Teachers and parents create accounts for individual students and then select the child's grade level (K-8).
+From there, DreamBox chooses a series of lessons and activities for the student to complete.
 Teachers can also assign specific concepts to students, which will get mixed in with the activities DreamBox selects for them.
 This is helpful if teachers want to have students practice skills they've recently taught.

 Full Disclosure: DreamBox Learning and Common Sense Education share a funder; however, that relationship does not impact Common Sense Education's editorial independence and this learning rating.

-This comprehensive mathematics program covers a wide range of subjects and skills at each grade level.
+DreamBox Learning Math is a comprehensive mathematics program that covers a wide range of subjects and skills for kindergarten through eighth grade.
 One of the strengths of DreamBox is that players can progress through the skills and activities of different grade levels, regardless of their actual grade level.
-This means that students who need review or a challenge may work at the appropriate level for their own abilities.
+Students who need review or a challenge may work at the appropriate level for their abilities.

 Key Standards Supported